 - Play volleyball or flag football.

-- Replace after-school TV and video-game time with physical activities in your home, school, or community.
+- Replace after-school TV and video-game time with physical activities at home, at school, or in your community.

-- Turn off your cell phone before you go to bed.
+- Turn off your cellphone or other device before you go to bed.
 Put them away from your nightstand or bed.

 Take Your Time